Braveoneone/final-project-dialogue-system2/README.md

 // }
 ```
 However, I met a new problem that, the nlg mapping cannot run as normally as before.
 Since nlg is Promise type of function, but NLGMapping is just a static type, which means it cannot implement asynchronous running between function and function.
+### 5.3 Third Challenge
+How to design the data structure of API data?
+Firstly, I observed the data string from Yelp API on developer tool in Chrome.
+Then, I selected some of important key like name, rating, address, and so on of restaurants.
+Since some data string like location is combined from two or more data, I design the nested data structures for such data.
-### 5.3 Solution
+### 5.4 Solution
 Finally, after a lot of days exploring, coding, testing and debuging, also with figuring out the structure of every coding file in directory, I implement it successfully.
 I have described the solution with detail in **Section 3.
 Implementation** and **Section 7.
 Code**.
 It's a really creative implement explored by myself.
 ## 6. Future work
 More conversations and more content.
 Add UI interface to show the returning infomation from API.
 Make it like a real recommandation application.
 I think it will be lots of creative things that I can do for this application.
+Also, spending so many days on the implement of technique, I have no time for richer design and deeper exploration for Yelp API.
+Also, it is the free trail version so this API can only return 3 data strings at most.
 ## 7. Code
 *structyelp.ts* is a script designed for storing API returing data according to its format.
 ```